devsecops-workshop/workshop-guide/content/12-create-policy/_index.md

 +++

 ## Objective
-You should by now have one or more pipelines to build your application, now we want to secure the build and deployment of it.
+You should have one or more pipelines to build your application from the first workshop part, now we want to secure the build and deployment of it.
 For the sake of this workshop we'll take a somewhat simplified use case:

 **We want to scan our application image for the Red Hat Security Advisory RHSA-2020:5566 concerning openssl-lib.**